-Hours: 90 (36 lecture; 54 laboratory which may be scheduled TBA) Introduction to the fundamentals of residential construction and its design.
-Drawings of a residence are developed and detailed, to include sketches, plot and floor plans, foundation, elevations, schedules, framing, electrical, plumbing, and section views.
+Hours: 90 (36 lecture; 54 laboratory which may be scheduled TBA) Introduction to the fundamentals of residential construction and design documentation.
+Drawings of a residence are developed and detailed, to include sketches, site plan and floor plans, foundation, elevations, and section views.
 AutoCAD instruction is incorporated to develop CAD drawings and electronic data sets.
 (CSU)